 In the course of its work, the UHB transports radioactive materials by road.
-This poses a potential hazard to staff, members of the public and the environment and in the governing regulations [12-13], radioactive materials are categorised as Class 7 dangerous goods.
-Since the regulations are made under the Health and Safety at Work Act 1974 [16], they are enforced by the Health and Safety Executive.
-In practice, however, compliance is assessed by the ONR.
+This poses a potential hazard to staff, members of the public and the environment and in the governing regulations [10- 11], radioactive materials are categorised as Class 7 dangerous goods.
+These regulations are enforced by Office of Nuclear Regulations (ONR).

-Radiopharmaceuticals are transported from UHW to a number of other hospitals each working day for clinical nuclear medicine procedures.
-Sometimes radioactive waste is transported for storage and disposal at another site, radioactive patient samples (such as blood or tissue) are transported for analysis at another hospital and radioactive calibration and other sources are transported from one site to another.
+Radiopharmaceuticals are transported from UHW to a number of other hospitals each working day for clinical nuclear medicine procedures (including UHL).
+Sometimes radioactive waste is transported for storage and disposal at another site, radioactive patient samples (such as blood or tissue) are transported for analysis to UHW and to other hospitals, and radioactive calibration and other sources are transported from one site to another.
 Patients to whom radioactive substances have been administered are not subject to the road transport regulations.
-It is also the case that the regulations do not apply to radioactive materials that are moved from one place to another within a single site (such as a hospital).
+It is also the case that the transport regulations do not apply to radioactive materials that are moved from one place to another within a single site (such as a hospital).
 The material is usually transported in a vehicle designated for this purpose, although a private car may be used under some circumstances; public passenger transport may not be used.